Constraint tableaux for two-dimensional fuzzy logics: Introduction

-In this article, we study two families of logics suitable for the upper layer, allowing us to reason with graded, probabilistic or not, incomplete and inconsistent information.
-We aim at a two-dimensional formalism that separates the positive and negative dimensions of information or support not only on the level of evidence, but also on the level of beliefs. \paragraph{The logics.} In some scenarios, it is reaso\-na\-ble to represent agents beliefs as probabilities (e.g.\ a company reasoning with information based on statistical data).
-For such cases, we propose logics derived from \L{}ukasiewicz logic \cite[Chapter VI]{FuzzyHB2}.
-We choose \L{}ukasiewicz logic as a starting point because it can express arithmetical operation and therefore the (non-standard) probability axioms \cite{Hajek1998,BilkovaFrittellaMajerNazari2020}.
+In some scenarios, it is reaso\-na\-ble to represent agents attitudes as probabilities (e.g.\ a company reasoning with information based on statistical data).
+To model graded reasoning about such attitudes, we propose logics derived from \L{}ukasiewicz logic \cite[Chapter VI]{FuzzyHB2}, mainly because its language allows to express the (non-standard) probability axioms which is crucial to obtain complete axiomatization of the resulting two-layer logics \cite{Hajek1998,BilkovaFrittellaMajerNazari2020}.

-In other cases, the agent's aggregated belief is not a probability.
-Indeed, agents may be able to compare their belief on two different statements while not being necessarily able to say exactly to what extent they believe.
+In other cases, the agent's aggregated attitude is not a probability.
+For instance, agents may be able to compare their belief on two different statements while not being necessarily able to say exactly to what extent they believe.
 Just as \L{}ukasiewicz logic can be seen as a logic of measure or quantity, G\"{o}del logic \cite[Chapter VII]{FuzzyHB2} can be considered a logic of order.
 In this context it is therefore natural to consider G\"odel logic as the starting point.

 To comply with the two-dimensionality aim, we define the logics semantically, using expansions of the pro\-duct bilattice $[0,1]\odot [0,1]$ with connectives derived from standard semantics of \L{}ukasiewicz logic or G\"{o}del logic.
-Two-dimensional treatment of implication is of a particular interest.
+Two-dimensional treatment of implication is of a particular interest (as we explain more in detail in Remarks~\ref{rem:coimplication} and \ref{rem:negandimpl}).
 We consider two possibilities: the first dualizes implication by co-implication, the second understands negative support of an implication as a conjunction of the positive support of the antecedent and the negative support of the consequent.
 The first option connects to one of Wansing's logic of \cite{Wansing2008}, namely $I_4C_4$, and goes back to bi-intuitionistic logic \cite{Go00,Raus80}, the second option connects to Nelson's logic $N4$ \cite{Nelson1949}.

 Depending on the choice of connectives, and the choice of the set of designated values on the resulting algebra, we encounter both logics which are paraconsistent and logics which are not.
 Before proceeding further, we need to clarify the notion of paraconsistency.
 Unless specified otherwise, we construe ‘logic’ as a set of valid formulas, not as sets of valid entailments.
 Hence, while not all logics considered in the paper lack explosion w.r.t. their entailment --- $p,\neg p\vDash q$, in none of them $(p\wedge\neg p)\rightarrow q$ is valid.
 It is in this sense that we call the logics presented here ‘paraconsistent’. \paragraph{Proof theory.} Proof theory for many-valued logics is mostly presented in either of the following three forms.
 Hilbert style axiomatic calculi (cf., e.g.~\cite{Hajek1998,MetcalfeOlivettiGabbay2008}); different versions of sequent and hypersequent calculi~\cite{Haehnle2001HBPL,MetcalfeOlivettiGabbay2008}; tableaux and decomposition calculi (cf., e.g.~\cite{Haehnle2001HBAR} for \L{}ukasiewicz logic and~\cite{AvronKonikowska2001} for G\"{o}del logic).